cliambrown/PriceLog/README.md

 Requires knowledge of building stuff with [Laravel](https://laravel.com/docs)

 1. Clone the repo
+1. Run `composer install`
 1. Create `.env` with your db settings and other preferred parameters
-1. Run `composer install`
-1. Optional: run `npm install` (for dev)
+1. `php artisan migrate`
 1. Whatever other steps are required for your particular server context

 ## Licence